bronfman/NomadicPhone/README.md

 - Send a SMS to any phone number
 - Receive SMS (only for some countries)
 - Email notification when you got a call or a new SMS
+- Display GeoLocation of SMS and calls when possible
 - Free Software (License GPLv2)

 Requirements